U.S. denies discount carrier Norwegian Air's bid for early entry

-NEW YORK, Sept 2 (Reuters) - U.S. regulators slowed discount carrier Norwegian Air International Ltd’s quest to operate in the United States on Tuesday, drawing cheers from unions who said the airline pays low wages and does not meet U.S. employment standards.
+NEW YORK (Reuters) - U.S. regulators slowed discount carrier Norwegian Air International Ltd’s quest to operate in the United States on Tuesday, drawing cheers from unions who said the airline pays low wages and does not meet U.S. employment standards.

 The Department of Transportation rejected the airline’s December 2013 request for an exemption that would have expedited its entry into the U.S. market, saying “the novel and complex nature of this case (does not make an exemption) appropriate or in the public interest.”